 Mastering the Power of Less to Create Timeless Visual Poetry

-Minimalist photography is more than just a visual style; it’s a powerful way to convey depth, emotion, and tranquility through simplicity.
-In this article, we’ll explore the essence of minimalist photography, its core principles, and how you can use it to create striking and serene images.
+Minimalist photography is more than just a visual style; it's a powerful way to convey depth, emotion, and tranquility through simplicity.
+In this article, I start to explore the essence of minimalist photography, its core principles, and how you can use it to create striking and serene images.

 An example of a minimalist photo, a simple scene using a subtle colour palette